What To Do With Old Glasses: All UK Recycling Options ♻️

 Asda Opticians also take your old spectacles for recycling.
 So if you are shopping in-store at a branch that has an optical centre, then you can pop your old specs in the box provided.

-The Asda glasses recycling programme is run by Recycline – mentioned above – who recycle old glasses into shop fittings.
+The Asda glasses recycling programme is run by Recycline – mentioned above – who recycle old glasses into their component parts, and shop fittings.

 Spectacles ready for recycling by the Lions Clubs.

-Alternatively, you can also donate your old wearable glasses by post to Chichester Lions Clubs.
+Alternatively, you can also donate your old wearable glasses by post or in person to The British Lions Clubs.
 This volunteering organisation has been collecting old glasses for recycling since 1967.
-Now Lions Clubs collect hundreds of thousands of spectacles each year.
+Now Lions Clubs collect hundreds of thousands of spectacles and sunglasses each year.

-Here glasses are sent to Medico France – a humanitarian aid organisation – where they are cleaned and graded and used in eye camps in Africa, India and Eastern Europe.
+Glasses are sent to Medico France – a humanitarian aid organisation – where they are cleaned, graded and then used in eye camps in Africa, India and Eastern Europe.

 Broken glasses and any other glasses which are unsuitable for reuse are stripped for scrap metal.
 This raises funds that support the sorting operations.
-Plus this enables the Chichester Lions Club to give financial support to eye-related projects in the UK and overseas.
+It also enables the Lions Club to give financial support to eye-related projects in the UK and overseas.

 So far, over £675k has been generated from the salvage of recycled materials, with over £486k donated to sight-related charitable causes.